Atomic Splittable Flow Over Time Games: Atomic Splittable Flow Over Time Games

 Since $z_e$ can at most decrease at rate $\nu_e$, it follows that $q'_e(\theta) \geq -1$ and $T'_e(\theta) \geq 0$, which induces that $T_e$ is non-decreasing.
 Note that these derivatives exist for almost all $\theta$ due to Lebesgue's differentiation theorem.

-Finally, in a feasible flow over time, the flow of different players should merge fluidly, which means that a player's share of the total outflow is set to her share of the total inflow at the time it entered the edge.
+Finally, in a feasible flow over time, the flow of different players should merge seamlessly.
+This means that, at any point in time, a player's share of the total outflow rate is equal to her share of the total inflow rate back at the time when the flow entered the edge.
 More precisely, we require